js4768/MSAProject1/student-svc/Readme.txt

 	All fields must be included in the database’s schema.
 If not, return 400.
 Must provide a valid student ID.

+/student/addSchema POST
+	This API is called to add a new field to schema.

+	The request body must contain a schema name (schema) and its type (type).
+Type should be restricted to ‘string’, ’number’, ‘bool’.

 /student/getall GET
 	This API returns all student info.
 No parameter needed.